What is BIM for the field?

 In 2D mode, users can navigate their drawings as usual, but with the addition of BIM-enabled data.
 In 3D mode, users can navigate a 3D rendering of their drawings, see object properties, and take measurements.

-To enable BIM in PlanGrid, you need to use the Revit plugin for Autodesk.
-This allows you to upload BIM-enabled sheets directly to PlanGrid, where you can then view them.
+To enable BIM in PlanGrid, you need to use the Revit plugin for Autodesk and be able to upload BIM-enabled sheets directly to PlanGrid, where you can then view them.
+The plugin supports Revit versions 2017-2020 at this time.
+If you are using a different version of Revit that is not supported, this plugin will not work for you.

 Currently, Revit is available for Autodesk on Windows, and the BIM viewer is available on PlanGrid for the Web, iOS, and Windows.

 For 3D viewing, please make sure your iOS device or PC has 4GB or more of RAM.